What are floating accommodations?

 Zoning By-Law Amendment, Floating Accommodations

-The purpose of the proposed Zoning By-law Amendment is to update the Township’s Comprehensive Zoning By-law 2010-65 to establish provisions to regulate Floating Accommodations using provincial regulations and definitions.
+The purpose of the Zoning By-law Amendment was to update the Township’s Comprehensive Zoning By-law 2010-65 to establish provisions to regulate Floating Accommodations using provincial regulations and definitions.

 • Section 1 Administration and Interpretation

-• clarify that the Zoning By-law applies to all lands, islands, watercourses, and navigable watercourses within the Township
+• clarify that the Zoning By-law applies to all lands, islands, watercourses, and navigable watercourses within the jurisdiction of the Corporation of the Township of Severn

 • explicitly state that floating accommodations are not “Shoreline Structures” and are a prohibited use in any zone